 Americans spend too much on the energy it takes to keep our homes at a comfortable temperature.
 According to the US Energy Information Administration, more than half of the energy used in American homes is put toward heating and cooling.
 That’s a huge environmental impact, and a huge amount of money spent every single month.

 Are you stressed out from the cost of keeping your home cool enough in the summer and warm enough in the winter?
 Do you wish there was something you could do to keep those costs down?
 We’d like to help you with that.
 Here is our guide to using your HVAC system as efficiently as possible all year round.
-These tips will lower your utility bills and keep your HVAC system happy.
+These tips will lower your utility bills and keep your HVAC system efficient and happy.

 The biggest waste of energy in a home is usually from problems with the ductwork.
 Most ducts are out of sight and ignored, and it’s easy for them to deteriorate or be damaged without us noticing.
 It’s estimated that in the average home, there’s so much duct leakage that 30% of heated and cooled air is escaping before it gets to your vents.